pyjamabrah/pyjamabrah/content/products/c-language/index.md

         - q: "Do I need a special configuration to pursue this course?"
           a: "No. You will need access to Chrome browser.
 The course and the labs can all be completed online."
           open: "open"
         - q: "Is this course good for begineers?"
           a: "Yes!"
+        - q: "Do I need a special configuration to pursue this course?"
+          a: "No. You will need access to Chrome browser.
+The course and the labs can all be completed online."
+          open: ""
+        - q: "Is this course good for begineers?"
+          a: "Yes!"
       compare: